Seven ways you can prepare your park home for winter

 Protect your pipes

-As the mercury drops and water starts to freeze, your pipes run the risk of cracking and even breaking.
-This can be avoided fairly easily by getting your external pipes their own foam insulation, known as lagging, which will decrease heat loss and prevent freezing.
+With temperatures falling and water freezing, your pipes run the risk of cracking and even breaking.
+Insulate your external pipes with foam insulation, known as lagging.
+This will decrease heat loss and prevent freezing.
 If you plan to be away from your home for a few days, make sure your heating comes on for an hour or two to protect your internal pipes.

 Extra safety